Southern California HERC

 Regional and Member News

-We would like to welcome the newest SoCal HERC members: Pacific Oaks College, California State University San Marcos, San Diego State University, and Alliant International University.
-We are excited to continue growing SoCal HERC and be the best one-stop resource for higher education careers!
+We would like to welcome the newest SoCal HERC member: Whittier College.
+We are so excited to collaborate with this great institution and continue growing SoCal HERC to be the best one-stop resource for higher education careers!

 Member Newsletter Archive